EmilePapillon/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image1]
 ![alt text][image2]

-### Pipeline (single images)

-#### 1. Example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image1]

 #### 2. Use color transforms, gradients or other methods to create a thresholded binary image.
 Below is an example of a binary image result.